beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 ^ We can try checking the domain name and doing something different for each match we recognize.

-^ And it's one thing when it's a "simple" display string in one of your templates or view files...
+^ Now this isn't too bad when it's a "simple" display string in one of your templates or views...

 ---